qaecy/widget/README.md

 This section describes how you set up the widget in your app.

 ### Hello widget
 In the head of your html load the qaecy widget web app from `https://cdn.jsdelivr.net/gh/qaecy/widget@<VERSION>/main.js`.
 This allows you to use the `<qaecy-widget>` HTML tag in the body of your app.
+You also need to import the Poppins font and Google Material icons.

 The widget will automatically fit the size of its parent, so we will put it in a 300x500px div.